jayhaase/asemaa/README.md

 This repo contains the code for the Sacred Tobacco Interactive Map.
 It uses the following technologies:

-- Eleventy
+- Eleventy - 11ty
+- HTML, CSS, JavaScript
+- Tailwind CSS
+- Nunjucks
+- Netlify
 - Contentful
-- Netlify
-- Tailwind CSS

 ## Local Development